ShaharSadof22/Taskit-backend/README.md

 Want to learn more?
 Check out https://taskit-app2020.herokuapp.com/#/

-The Taskit app is a end-to-end project based on React in the frontend and Node and MongoDB Atlas (serverless DB) at the backend
+The Taskit is a end-to-end project based on React in the frontend and Node and MongoDB Atlas (serverless DB) at the backend